myConsciousness/json-response/README.md

 You can use the `forEach` method if the object contained in the JSON Array is a JSON object, and you can use the `forEachArray` method if it is a nested JSON Array.

 If you also need the index number in the iteration process, you can use `enumerate` or `enumerateArray` methods.

+#### 1.3.2.5.
+Flatten A Nested JSON Array

+The JSON Array may have multiple nested JSON Arrays.
+And if you don't like the nested structure of that JSON Array, you can use the `flatten` method to flatten the nested structure.

 ## 1.4.
 License